 Jonathan R. Ference-Burke

 As an appellate litigator, Jonathan has represented clients before the United States Supreme Court at the petition and merits stages, before most federal circuit courts of appeal, and in state appellate courts.
-He has argued multiple cases in the federal courts of appeal and served as second chair at the Supreme Court.
+He has argued and won multiple cases in the federal courts of appeal and served as second chair at the Supreme Court.

 Prior to coming to Ropes & Gray, Jonathan clerked for the Honorable Florence Y. Pan of the Superior Court of the District of Columbia; the Honorable Jan E. DuBois of the United States District Court for the Eastern District of Pennsylvania; and the Honorable Rosemary M. Collyer of the United States District Court for the District of Columbia.
 Jonathan has served as an adjunct professor of law at his alma mater, Georgetown University Law Center.

 Supreme Court Litigation

 - Mission Product Holdings, Inc. v.
 Tempnology, LLC – S. Ct.
 No. 17-1657 – Represented debtor in Supreme Court case with significant implications for licensees under trademark license agreements when a licensor files a bankruptcy petition, including serving as second chair for oral argument.

 - Bullard v.
 Blue Hills Bank fka Hyde Park Savings Bank – 135 S. Ct.
 1686 (2015) – Successfully represented mortgagee, including serving as co-counsel before Supreme Court for oral argument, in case involving appellate jurisdiction in bankruptcy proceedings, resulting in unanimous decision in client’s favor.